Your interview is with a reputable organization and there are significant opportunities for advancement.

 8. Play down Your ambition

-You will certainly be asked where you would like to be in five years.
+You will certainly be asked where you would like to be in five years in your job interview.
 Don’t make it appear that you have bold aspirations to advance.
 Avoid being specific.

 Possible answers to consider are “If I do a good job I would like to get a promotion at some point” or avoid the matter completely by answering “I don’t know.
 I just want to make a solid contribution and trust that my efforts would be duly recognized.”